Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.3
+- Fixed a bug that was causing an error on changing actions bar sets (on switching stance, entering vehicles, etc).
+Thx @Chaosbringer.
+- Slightly changed the "Toggle player, party, raid health monitor" key bind.
+If you are solo it is toggleing the player health monitor on/off.
+If you are in a party, it is switching between party health and player health monitor.
+If you are in a raid it is switching between player health and raid health.
+- Added better chat outputs for the "Toggle player, party, raid health monitor" key bind.

 ## Changes in Wow Menu r3.12
 - Added support for auto pause if dial targeting is enabled.
 - Social contract will be auto accepted again.